doctrine/DoctrineMongoDBBundle/Resources/doc/events.rst

 connection, specify its name in the tag's ``connection`` attribute.

-The ``priority`` attribute, which defaults to ``0`` if omitted, may be used to control the order that listeners are registered.
-Much like Symfony's `event dispatcher`_, greater numbers will result in the listener executing first and listeners with the same priority will be executed in the order that they were registered with the event manager.
+The ``priority`` attribute, which defaults to ``0`` if omitted, may be used to control the order in which listeners are registered.
+Much like Symfony's `event dispatcher`_, greater number will result in the listener executing first and listeners with the same priority will be executed in the order that they were registered with the event manager.